(A) Policy statement and purpose

-(a) BGSU administration: The vice president for finance and administration is responsible for implementation, review of current investment strategies, and reporting as required to the joint investment committee and the board of trustees.
+(a) BGSU administration: The president and vice president for finance and administration are responsible for implementation, review of current investment strategies, and reporting as required to the joint investment committee and the board of trustees.
 External investment advisors may be retained to assist the university staff with the management of these investments.
 It is staff's responsibility to implement daily operational and tactical activities of the portfolio and to execute the strategic directions of the portfolio.

 (b) Joint investment committee: The joint investment committee is responsible for broad, strategic oversight of the portfolio, including, but not limited to: developing sound and consistent investment policy guidelines; communicating clearly the major duties and responsibilities of those accountable for achieving investment results; monitoring and evaluating results to assure that the guidelines are being adhered to and the objectives are being met; approving actions to be sent forward to the full board of trustees for approval and action by the vice president for finance and administration, and undertaking such work and studies as may be necessary to keep the board of trustees of the university adequately informed as to the status of the investment of the assets.

 On a day-to-day basis, the committee will be represented by BGSU's vice president for finance and administration, who is to act as liaison for communications between the committee, the board of trustees, and investment consultant.

 (c) Board of trustees: The board of trustees is responsible to ensure that annual appointments of trustees have been made to serve on the joint investment committee and duly consider all actions forwarded by the joint investment committee.
 The board may also choose to delegate investment decision making authority to the joint investment committee to act on its behalf as may be desirable to ensure the timeliness of any actions the vice president has been directed to take.